Topic-wise Exploration of the Telegram Group-verse: Topic Characterisation

 \subsubsection{TGStat topic verification}

-As mentioned, we evaluate if the per-topic categorisation provided by TGstat is reliable.
+Next, we verify if the per-topic categorisation provided by TGstat is reliable.
 To that end, we check if the {\it actual} topic of discussion is (i) coherent with the topic assigned by TGStat and (ii) consistent across time.
-We pick all 206 English groups.
-For each group, we select three sets of 30 consecutive messages, each set separated by the others by ten days.
-We split the 206 groups into three partitions (with TGStat's topics evenly distributed among partitions) and assign each to a human verifier who checks if the TGStat topic is consistent with the contents of the messages.
-In case of doubts, the verifier asks for the support of the other two.
+We pick all English groups (206) and for each group, we select three sets of 30 consecutive messages, each set separated by the others by ten days.
+The 206 groups where randomly assigned to three human evaluators, each required to independently assess whether each set of messages was, collectively, addressing a subject that was consistent with the topic of the group.
+To measure the agreement among evaluators, we use the Fleiss' Kappa \cite{fleiss1981measurement}.
+The labelling showed an agreement of 0.71, indicating substantial agreement between evaluators.

 TGStat's topic assignment proves mostly correct, with two exceptions: the \textit{Courses and guides} groups are mostly filled with spam; and the \textit{Economics} groups mostly host discussions about cryptocurrencies, for which a dedicated topic already exists.
-We thus discard these two topics' remaining 166 groups, ending up with 827 groups.
+We thus discard the 166 groups in these two topics, ending up with 827 groups.